plausible/website/_articles/lightweight-web-analytics.md

 Let's do a bit of a calculation.
 The Google Tag Manager way of integrating Google Analytics into a website adds a total script size of 45.7 KB.

-Plausible script itself is at 1.4 KB. **If you replace Google Analytics with Plausible you will reduce your page size by 44.3 KB for each visitor**.
+Plausible script itself is under 1 KB. **If you replace Google Analytics with Plausible you will reduce your page size by 44.3 KB for each visitor**.

 With 10,000 monthly visitors that will be a saving of 443,000 KB (0.443 GB) per month.
 Almost half a GB less of data will be transferred per month for every 10,000 visitors.